flybywiresim/aircraft/docs/efb-takeoff-calculations.md

 # VR
 VR must be calculated as the greater of:

  - Stall speed * Safety Margin
  - Speed obtained from FCOM VMCG/VMCA table for the selected flap configuration and pressure altitude

-The safety margin is a % margin, determined by the airport, which the stall speed is multiplied by.
+The safety margin is a % margin which the stall speed is multiplied by.
 This can be any arbitary value for our case, but should probably be under 10%.
 For example, 1.05 = 5% safety margin.

 # V1
 The maths for calculating V1 is complicated.
 V1 must meet the following criteria:
- - Greater than Stall Speed * Safety Margin

  - Greater than the minimum speed obtained from the FCOM VMCG/VMCA table for the selected flap configuration and pressure altitude
  - Less than than the maximum speed at which the aircraft is able accelarate to and then stop within the runway length